Light Pollution Endangers Our Security and Our Safety

 Topic covered on this page include:

 Light pollution, especially glare lighting is a safety and a security risk.
 Glare lighting causes two problems with our eyes.
 First because it is typically a strong contrast to the night, any night vision we have built up ends.
-Our rod cells become saturated and overwhelmed as the cell's needed rhodopsin (which is the reason we eat high vitamin A foods, like carrrots) is broken down in the light.
+Our rod cells become saturated and overwhelmed as the cell's needed rhodopsin (which is the reason we eat high vitamin A foods, like carrots) is broken down in the light.
 Rod cells are what we use to see in the dark and this light shuts down our night vision capabilities.
-The rod cells' sensitivity is a thousand times stronger than our color sensing cone cells, but it takes over forty minutes for our them to produce enough rhodopsin to achieve this capability, even longer for older eyes.
+The rod cells' sensitivity is a thousand times stronger than our color sensing cone cells, but it takes over forty minutes for them to produce enough rhodopsin to achieve this capability, even longer for older eyes.
 To protect themselves, our eyes constrict or stop down their front apertures, meaning our pupils close.
-These two results, the constricted pupils causing less light to enter our eyes and the over-saturation of the rods leading to their diminished sensitivity, causes us to be temporarily blind at night in the presence of light.
+These two results, the constricted pupils causing less light to enter our eyes and the over-saturation of the rods leading to their diminished sensitivity, causes us to be temporarily blind at night in the presence of glary light.
 The cones still work, of course.
 And they can see the glare lighting and its color very well.
-But they can not see into darker regions that may be beyond the glare lighting or into shadows that is typically caused by the glare lighting.
-To do that, we would need fully functioning rods.
-As we do not have them, we are night blind.
-And it is that condition that risks our safety.
-In fact, it is because of this that people, thinking that it is so bright due to the glare lighting, may then take risks that they should not do for a given situation.
+But they cannot see into darker regions that may be beyond the glare lighting or into shadows that is typically caused by the glare lighting.
+To do that, we would need fully functioning rods, which we do not have them, we are now night blinded.
+It is that condition that risks our safety.
+In fact, it can be that because of all of this light that people, thinking that it is so bright due to the glare lighting, may then take risks that they SHOULD NOT do for a given situation.

 Excessive lighting creates safety concerns for home or business owners, in addition to the health problems for us and problems for the environment.
 Using lighting for safety's sake is only beneficial if you have someone to constantly watch whatever is being lit.
 Bad lighting enables an intruder who, as a mere street pedestrian, to come by and case out your property.
 Your own light clearly gives him information about your house.
-If you had no lights on, an intruder would need to use a flashlight, an action that immediately points himself out.
+If you had no lights on, an intruder would need to use a flashlight, an action that immediately points him out.
 If you set your lights to be triggered by motion sensors, he will now be easily detected the moment he tries to do something against you and your home.
 This is even more effective if the sensors and the light are coordinated so as not to be tripped off at any mere motion, such as a tree blowing in the wind or by an real pedestrian walking by who is not interested in your property.
-For a motion sensor that repeatedly goes off, just like any poorly designed or ill-used alarm, is treated by others as someone who repeatedly and bogusly cries "wolf" and is ignored, so the sensitivety setting is very important.
-Consider the last time you heard a neighbor's car alarm blare off once again at night.
+For a motion sensor that repeatedly goes off, just like any poorly designed or ill-used alarm, is treated by others as someone who repeatedly and bogusly cries "wolf" and is ignored, so the sensitivity setting is VERY important.
+Consider the last time you heard a neighbor's car alarm once again blare off at night.
 Did you actually called the police to investigate?
+A even better method is to setup an OUTDOOR motion sensor that turns on an INDOOR light.
+That WILL make a burglar think twice about entering such a property.
 In addition, if you leave an outdoor light on at your home as you sleep, you could be creating a perfect location for vandals and graffiti artists to showcase their "work".

 Bad lighting at night can even make you LESS SAFE and be beneficial to criminals by creating deep shadows that offers concealment to them.
 Being temporarily blinded by a glaring light source makes you an easier target for criminals to attack as they hide dark recesses.
 In this situation, YOU ARE AT A DISADVANTAGE, see the IDA's FAQ page.
 Glare light is light that travels directly from its source to a person's eye, such as a car's high beams or a poorly aimed porch light.
-Glare light is counter-productive, for you need ten minutes for your night vision's sensitivity to increase a hundred fold, but a full fory minutes for it to a thousandfold sensitivity.
+Glare light is counter-productive, for you need ten minutes for your night vision's sensitivity to increase a hundred-fold, but a full forty minutes for it to reach a thousand-fold sensitivity compared with your daytime vision.
 Only then can you really see at night.

 When outdoor lighting is usefully directed to the ground, you can often use a lower wattage bulb and save money as less of your light is thrown away.